mattermost/docs/source/getting-started/implementation-plan.rst

 3.3.11 SAML Single-Sign-On (E20)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Mattermost can be configured to act as a SAML 2.0 Service Provider.
-Mattermost officially supports Okta, OneLogin and Microsoft ADFS as the identity providers (IDPs).
+Mattermost officially supports Okta, OneLogin, and Microsoft ADFS as the identity providers (IDPs).

 **Reference**: https://docs.mattermost.com/onboard/sso-saml.html